DavidCdeB/QHA_2D/README.md

 Please cite the following reference when using this code:

-Carrasco-Busturia, D., Erba, A., Mallia, G., Mellan, T. and Harrison, N. M. "Computed phase stability and phase transition mechanisms in CaCO3 at finite temperature and pressure" _In progress_
+Carrasco-Busturia, D., Erba, A., Mallia, G., Mellan, T. A. and Harrison, N. M. "Computed phase stability and phase transition mechanisms in CaCO3 at finite temperature and pressure" _In progress_

 <a name="example9"></a>
 ## Contributing